 While it sounds like it may not be essential and just an extra step in the tedious installation process, most flooring needs underlay.
 This layer adds thermal insulation to your home as well as blocking out excessive noise.
 It can also make your installation process easier than working directly from a subfloor.

 However, it’s difficult to know which type of flooring needs underlay, and if so which type of underlay?
-To help you get the most out of your new flooring, here’s what flooring needs underlay and why.
+To help you get the most out of your new flooring, here’s what wood floor underlay you need and why.

 Underlay For Laminate Flooring

 It’s recommended that laminate floors are accompanied by a laminate flooring underlay.
 This is because this type of flooring is usually no thicker than 12mm which is fairly thin as floors go.
-Underlay helps pad a laminate floor out.
+The best underlay for wooden floors helps pad the laminate out.
 It also helps absorb any sounds to keep loud noises at bay while keeping your home nicely warm and insulated.

 Underlay for laminate is also helpful if your subfloor isn’t perfect, which is often the case.
 For example, if your subfloor is not completely flat, underlay can improve this.
 While solid or engineered wood can usually bridge the small gaps created by an uneven subfloor, laminate struggles.
 So, installing underlay for laminate flooring allows a smooth foundation to start with.